mbaibakov/corda/docs/source/contributing-flow-internals.rst

 either simply commit the database transaction and schedule a ``DoRemainingWork`` (to be explained later), or we persist the checkpoint, run the ``DeduplicationHandler`` inside-tx hooks, commit, then run the after-tx hooks, and schedule a ``DoRemainingWork``.

-Every checkpoint persistence basically implies the above steps, in this specific order.
+Every checkpoint persistence implies the above steps, in this specific order.

 DoRemainingWork
 ^^^^^^^^^^^^^^^